lex0c/encryptor/README.md

 but works perfectly independent of the framework.

 ##This suite contains three types of data encryption!
-Click some to go to the method-specific documentation.
+Click on any link to go a method-specific documentation.

 - [Hash Generator]():